microsoft/WhatTheHack/099-IoTEdge/Student/Challenge-07.md

 ## Introduction

-When you get to this challenge, you'll have used several of the core capabilties of Azure IoT and Azure IoT Edge, as well as some of the ecosystem services what are frequently used together with them, such as Azure Stream Analytics or Timeseries Insights.
+When you get to this challenge, you'll have used several of the core capabilities of Azure IoT and Azure IoT Edge, as well as some of the ecosystem services what are frequently used together with them, such as Azure Stream Analytics or Timeseries Insights.
 And if you have done IoT before, you'll know that Device Monitoring and Diagnosing problems are high on the list of requirements for production deployments.

 The goal of this challenge is to experiment with a simple and secure way of connecting remotely to devices connected to Azure IoT Hub to check on their status, using one of the preview capabilities of Azure IoT Hub: **Device Streams**.
 You'll then lock down inbound traffic to the firewall to test this capability and confirm it's not impacted.